samarsreddypeyala/IoT-Projects/DHT22_Thinkspeak/README.md

-# Interfacing DHT22 sensor with (cloud) Thinkspeak and checking Temperature, humidity etc..values in internet
+## Interfacing DHT22 sensor with (cloud) Thinkspeak and checking Temperature, humidity etc..values in web